awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 + The cookbook should be valid for the Chef client version \(Chef 11 through Chef 14\) that you use\.
 + The cookbook is compatible with Chef Infra Client, and, doesn't require a Chef server\.

-Verify that you can reach the Chef\.io website, so that any cookbooks you specify in your run list can be installed when the Systems Manager document runs\.
+Verify that you can reach the Chef\.io website, so that any cookbooks you specify in your run list can be installed when the Systems Manager document \(SSM document\) runs\.
 Using a nested `cookbooks` folder is supported, but not required; you can store cookbooks directly under the root level\.

 ```
 <Top-level directory, or the top level of the archive file (ZIP or tgz or tar.gz)>